avinayak/avinayak.github.io/_posts/2021-02-19-finding-mona-lisa-in-the-game-of-life.md

 `hill_climb` is the main function in the program.
 It is one big JAX loop construct.
 We could use standard python loops here, but we need to take full advantage of using JAX.

 JAX loops (`jax.experimental.loops` for now) is a syntactic sugar functions like `lax.fori_loop_` and `lax.cond`. lax loops(actual XLA loops) that have more than a few statements and nesting gets very complicated.
 JAX (Experimental) loops however bring it somehwat close to standard python loops.
 The only caveat is that the loop state, ie. anything that mutates across interations have to be stored as a scope member.
-For us, this includes the `best_score`, `best_canvas`, temporary canvas where we run life and the PRNG key.
+For us, this includes the `best_score`, `best_canvas`, temporary canvas where we run life and the PRNG `key`.

 ### JAX PRNGS